Presageee/myJDBCFramework/README.md

 # myJDBCFramework
-This is a easy JDBC Framework.It is Built by gradle.
+This is a easy orm Framework.It is Built by gradle.(only support mysql)

 ## Environment
-IntelliJ IDEA 14.1.4 + jdk1.8_11 + gradle 2.2
+my:IntelliJ IDEA 14.1.4 + jdk1.8_11 + gradle 2.2
+you need jdk1.5+ gradle 2.2+

 ## QuickStart